Scroll down for news articles

-Senator Charleta Tavares has introduced a doctor-prescribed suicide bill, titled the “End of Life Option Act” (SB249).
+Senator Charleta Tavares introduced a doctor-prescribed suicide bill, titled the “End of Life Option Act” (SB249).
+The bill did not pass.

 Text of bill